untemps/read-per-minute/README.md

 ### Override all the values

-You can specify an entire custom rates object in the constructor of an instance:
+You can specify an entire custom rates object as the third parameter of `parse` or `isLangExist`:

 ```javascript
 const customRates = {